Latedog/LostArts/Changelog/Dungeon__August_2020.md

 - Cleaned up the moveMonsterRandomly code
 - Cleaned up various monster movement code
 - Renamed attemptSmartChase to attemptAllChase.
 Simpler functions are now used to call these chase functions.
+- Added diagonal directions to the drectional offset functions in GameUtils